isomerpages/govtech-gobusiness/_FAQ/1h-employees.md

 If foreign workers would like to head home, companies will have to cancel the work passes, repatriate the workers and bear the repatriation cost.

 #### **8. Is company-based training for essential firms allowed?**
 Company-based training is only allowed for essential roles to support our national COVID-19 efforts.
-Companies are reminded to comply all existing Safe Distancing measures during training.
+Companies are reminded to comply with all existing Safe Distancing measures during training.

 For non-essential firms, training should be conducted online or in e-learning format only.